 b) Time to issue the Decision on the Claim has expired.

-.03 Pursuant to Section 13.7 of the Construction Act, a Notice of Adjudication to be given to the Owner shall be given to the Contract Administrator, the Manager, Regional Operations Office and the Manager, Contract Claims Office, Provincial Highway Management.
+.03 Pursuant to Section 13.7 of the Construction Act, a Notice of Adjudication posted to the website that is set up for adjudication purposes that is to be given to the Owner shall be immediately downloaded from the website and emailed to the Contract Administrator, the Areas Head of Claims,, and the Manager, Contract Claims Office.
+If an email is returned with an out of office reply, the Notice of Adjudication shall be immediately forwarded by email to the alternate named in the out of office reply.

 .04 The parties agree that: